white-james/portfolio-site/README.md

 # Portfolio Website

-This is a simple portfolio website designed to showcase the work of a developer/DevOps engineer.
+This is a simple portfolio website designed to showcase the work of a Platform & Automation engineer.
 The website is built using HTML, CSS, and JavaScript, and it utilizes a Flexbox layout for responsive design.

 ## Project Structure